 The Department of Administration indicates enactment of the bill would have no fiscal effect on the agency.
+Any fiscal effect associated with the enactment of the bill is not reflected in The FY 2022 Governor's Budget Report.

 The Kansas Association of Counties indicates enactment of the bill could have a fiscal effect if counties opt to have additional requirements or to employ their own elevator inspectors; however, a fiscal effect cannot be estimated.
 The League Kansas Municipalities indicates enactment of the bill may increase compliance costs for cities, but a fiscal effect cannot be estimated.